awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

 ### Step 2: To add an Amazon SQS queue subscription to a topic in another AWS account using the AWS Management Console<a name="sns-tutorial-add-sqs-subscription-to-sns-topic-another-account"></a>

-Before you begin, make sure you have the ARNs for your topic and queue and that you have [given permission to the topic to send messages to the queue](subscribe-sqs-queue-to-sns-topic.md#SendMessageToSQS.sqs.permissions)\.
+Before you begin, make sure you have the ARNs for your topic and queue, and that you have [given permission to the topic to send messages to the queue](subscribe-sqs-queue-to-sns-topic.md#SendMessageToSQS.sqs.permissions)\.

 1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.